GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/05_drawing.md

 ~~~~~~~~~~~~~

 # Drawing helper
-As a way of making drawing easier you can also use @bs::ct::RendererUtility::draw helper method, accessible globally through @bs::ct::gRendererUtility().
+As a way of making drawing easier you can also use @bs::ct::RendererUtility::draw helper method, accessible globally through @bs::ct::GetRendererUtility().
 This method accepts a **ct::Mesh** as input and will automatically:
  - Bind vertex & index buffer
  - Bind vertex declaration
  - Set draw operation type